tdiprima/langchain-lab/Tutorial/docs/Tutorial.md

 ```
 > Entering new AgentExecutor chain...
- I need to calculate 2^5 / 7.
-Thought: This is a math problem.
-I should use the calculator tool.
+ I should use a calculator to solve this problem.
-Action: **Calculator**
+Action: Calculator
-Action Input: 2**5 / 7
+Action Input: 2 ** 5 / 7

-Observation: 4.571428571428571
+Observation: Answer: 4.571428571428571
-Thought: The result is 4.571428571428571.
-This is the final answer.
+Thought: I now know the final answer.
 Final Answer: 4.571428571428571

 > Finished chain.
 Final Answer: 4.571428571428571
 ```